Sexual Assault Laws in North Carolina

 *The North Carolina counties of Graham and Wilkes do not have sexual violence programs within the counties as of April 7, 2020.
 Please call or visit centers in the surrounding counties to seek help.
 You may also call your local law enforcement agency if you are in danger.

-North Carolina Clergy Abuse FAQs
+North Carolina Priest Abuse FAQs

-How Do I Report Sexual Abuse by a Priest in North Carolina?
+How Do I Report Sexual Abuse By A Priest In North Carolina?

-Do I Have to Currently Live in North Carolina to File a North Carolina Priest Abuse Lawsuit?
+Do I Have To Currently Live In North Carolina To File A North Carolina Priest Abuse Lawsuit?

 No. You do not need to live in the state of North Carolina to file a clergy abuse lawsuit there.
 But, there must be some legal connection between the case and the state of North Carolina.
 Some examples of legal connections include: